Every team needs its leaders.

 Senior Vice President of Clinical Affairs and Chief Medical Officer

-Vice President for Patient Care Services and Chief Nursing Officer
+Vice President of Patient Care and Chief Nursing Officer

 Vice President of Development and Chief Philanthropy Officer

 Mr. Kussin develops, implements and maintains a comprehensive program that maximizes philanthropic support for all of Emerson’s charitable components and affiliates.
 In addition, he provides strategic oversight and direction for the Emerson Health Care Foundation, the hospital’s fundraising arm.
 Guided by a volunteer board, the Emerson Health Care Foundation raises millions of dollars annually for facility enhancements, technology investments and clinical advancement through special appeals, fundraising campaigns, the Emerson Hospital Auxiliary and the support of corporators who serve as ambassadors for the hospital in their local communities.
 Previously, Mr. Kussin served as the director of development at Nashoba Brooks School in Concord and as the director of development at Suffolk University in Boston.
 He holds a Bachelor of Science in business administration and marketing management from the University of Vermont.